86 Gibbs Energy and Equilibrium

 Calculate the free energy change for this same reaction at 875 °C in a 5.00 L mixture containing 0.100 mol of each gas.
 Is the reaction spontaneous under these conditions?

-For a system at equilibrium, Q = K and ΔG = 0, and the previous equation may be written as
+Since, for a system at equilibrium, Q = K and ΔG = 0, the previous equation may be written as

 This form of the equation provides a useful link between these two essential thermodynamic properties, and it can be used to derive equilibrium constants from standard free energy changes and vice versa.
-The relations between standard free energy changes and equilibrium constants are summarized in (Figure).
+The relations between standard free energy changes and equilibrium constants are summarized in Table 86-1.

 ---|---|---|